 Regardless of the name, completing one of these courses is the first step toward getting a Florida Drivers License.
-Once a DATA course is completed the second step is to complete the DMV Test.
-The DMV Test is officially known as the knowledge exam.
+Once a DATA course is completed the second step is to complete the following tests:

 The drivers license test is given to determine the following:

 If you wear glasses or contact lenses to pass the vision test you will be required to wear them when driving.
 This will be indicated on your license with restriction code A.